sraaphorst/spelunker/README.md

 12. Wilson's algorithm.

+# Unicursal Mazes / Labyrinths

 Furthermore, mazes can be used to construct _unicursal mazes_ - more commonly known as labyrinths - which are mazes without branches, i.e. one long, twisting passageway.

+# "Thick" Mazes and Generation Algorithms

 Previously, the library only supported mazes with walls as cell dividers instead of walls as actual cells.
 Now I have implemented `ThickMaze`, a class where each cell in the maze is either `FLOOR` or `WALL`.
-This will allow implementation of additional algorithms, such as cellular automata algorithms.
+This will allow some algorithmic implementations that are unavailable to mazes where walls are cell dividers.
+Most notably:

+1. Cellular automata algorithms: these are offered with Moore and von Neumann extended neighbourhoods, and Maze / Mazecetric / Vote45 / Vote behavioural choosers.
+These are algorithms that generate a random grid of floor and walls, and then for a time t, use certain rules based on the contents of t-1 to determine the layout.
+They are known to converge to relatively stable configurations quite quickly, but seldom produce connected (and thus, not perfect) mazes.
+They are still interesting to study.
+The implementation allows users to supply their own neighbourhood counting functions and behavioural choosers, as well as max # generations, # generations to store to check for convergence, and probability that a cell is a wall during initialization.

+# Typeclasses

 Spelunker also defines and contains some typeclasses: